Cumbrian Challenge

 Even in May in the Lake District the weather can be very temperamental and conditions can vary greatly in just one day.
 A variety of clothing is therefore required, plus a safety kit.

-There will be marshals at key points on the route, as well as medical staff, but the route is not marked/guided.
+There will be marshals at key points on the route, as well as medical staff, but the route is not marked or guided.

-Please note there will be random kit checks on the morning of the challenge conducted by staff and volunteers .
+Keep in mind: Random kit checks will be conducted by staff and volunteers on the morning of the challenge.
 These are for everyone’s safety so we are grateful for your understanding and patience.

-Technical event t-shirts will be supplied on the Friday night at registration for you to wear should you wish.
-Please avoid wearing cotton tops as they do not wick sweat away and you will get cold in the wind up high.
-Likewise, jeans are also inappropriate and not allowed for walkers as they are heavy and rub when they get wet and add to the risk of a serious incident on the hill in bad weather.
+Things to avoid: Don't wear cotton tops/t-shirts as they do not wick sweat away and you will get cold in the wind up high.
+Don't wear jeans as they are heavy and rub when they get wet and add to the risk of a serious incident on the hill in bad weather.

-- Rucksack (35L.
-Slightly smaller/ larger is fine but this size is ideal to allow for all of the kit in this list; for ease of walking it is best to avoid tying clothing around the waist and having to carry items in the hands)
+This size is ideal to allow for all of the kit in this list.
+For ease walking, it is best to avoid tying clothing around the waist and having to carry items in the hands. - Mobile phone

 - Fleece